Azure-Samples/azure-video-indexer-samples/Deploy-Samples/Arm/README.md

 ## Overview

-In this Quick-Start you will create an Azure Video Indexer  account by using ARM template (PREVIEW)
+In this Quick-Start you will create an Azure Video Indexer account by using ARM template

-The resource will be deployed to your subscription and will create the Azure Video Indexer resource based on parameters defined in the videoindexer.template file.
+The resource will be deployed to your subscription and will create the Azure Video Indexer resource based on parameters defined in the [videoindexer.parameters.json](./videoindexer.parameters.json)

+The Following Resources will be installed using the Bicep template:

+- Azure Storage Account
+- Azure Video Indexer Account with connection to the Storage Account using System Assigned Identity
+- The `Storage Blob Data Contributor` Role Assignment for Video Indexer Account on the Storage Account.
+<br></br>
 > **_Note_:**
-> this sample is *not* for connecting an existing Azure Video Indexer classic account to an ARM-Based Video Indexer account.
+> On June 30, 2023, Azure Media Services announced the planned retirement of their product.
+Please read Video Indexer's updated release notes to understand the impact of the Azure Media Services retirement on your Video Indexer account.[AMS Retirement Impact](https://learn.microsoft.com/en-us/azure/azure-video-indexer/release-notes#june-2023)

 > For full documentation on Azure Video Indexer API, visit the [Developer Portal](https://api-portal.videoindexer.ai/) page.

-> The current API Version is "2022-08-01".
+> The current API Version is "2024-01-01".
 Check this Repo from time to time to get updates on new API Versions.

 ## Prerequisites

-* An Azure Media Services (AMS) account.
-You can create one for free through the [Create AMS Account](https://docs.microsoft.com/en-us/azure/media-services/latest/account-create-how-to).

-* In case you are interested in creating the Full End-To-End Media Solution that Creates Azure Media Service Account, Storage Account with all the permissions correctly wired, please check the [Create Media Solution - Terraform](../Create-Media-Solution-Terraform/) Demo.
+Before deploying the Bicep items, please ensure that you have the following prerequisites installed:

+- Azure subscription with permissions to create Azure resources
+- The latest version of [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli).

 ## Deploy the sample